Delhi Suburban Railway

 Delhi Suburban Railway is a suburban rail service operated by Northern Railway for the National Capital Region (NCR).
 Railway ministry's 2018 plan envisages renovation and integration of Delhi Suburban Railway with Delhi Metro, NCR RRTS, and ISBT Bus network through creation of interchanges by building footbridges and tunnels.

 History

-In 1975, the Delhi Suburban Railway began with Delhi Ring Railway suburban service.
+On 2 January 1955, Delhi's first local train ran from New Delhi to Sarojini Nagar (then known as Vinay Nagar).
+The network was gradually expanded over time and, as of 2026, connects 7 cities across the National Capital Region (NCR) — from Sonipat, Bhiwani, Rewari and Palwal in Haryana to Meerut, Ghaziabad, and Aligarh in Uttar Pradesh — with Delhi.

-In 2009, Ladies Special trains were introduced between New Delhi and Palwal and from New Delhi to Ghaziabad and Panipat.
+In 2009, Ladies Special trains were introduced between New Delhi–Palwal, New Delhi–Ghaziabad, and New Delhi–Panipat.

 Services

 Tracks

 Delhi Suburban Railway services uses the same tracks that are also used for long-distance trains.

 Rolling stock

 Delhi Suburban Railway services are mostly run using EMU and MEMU rakes.
 EMUs in Delhi run with 12 coaches, of which ten are general compartments and two are ladies' compartment.
-Delhi Suburban Railway services, cover all of 46 railway stations within Delhi and many more in the NCR.
+The service covers all 46 railway stations within Delhi, along with many more in the NCR.